syncfusion-content/wpf-docs/wpf/Currency-TextBox/Restriction-or-Validation.md

 ## Restrict number of decimal digits

-You can change the decimal digits format in the `CurrencyTextBox` control using `CurrencyDecimalDigits` property.
+You can change the format of decimal digits in the `CurrencyTextBox` control using `CurrencyDecimalDigits` property.
 You can also restrict the decimal digits of the text within minimum and maximum limit in `CurrencyTextBox` control using `MinimumCurrencyDecimalDigits` and `MaximumCurrencyDecimalDigits` properties.
 The default value of `MinimumCurrencyDecimalDigits`,`MaximumCurrencyDecimalDigits` and `CurrencyDecimalDigits` properties is **-1**.

 N> If the value of `MinimumCurrencyDecimalDigits` property is greater than the value of `MaximumCurrencyDecimalDigits` property, the text of `CurrencyTextBox` will be updated based on value of `MinimumCurrencyDecimalDigits` property.